lehnertu/CAENels-FastPS-OPCUA/README.md

 git clone https://github.com/lehnertu/CAENels-FastPS-OPCUA.git

 The server is based on the [Open62541](https://github.com/open62541/open62541/) open source implementation of OPC UA.
+We now use the taggged 1.0 branch of the library.

 Functionality
 =============